davepinch/pinchy.cc/content/topics/places/countries/n/nigeria/flag/Flag_of_Nigeria.svg.md

 ---
-title: "Flag of Nigeria (Wikimedia Commons)"
+title: "Flag of Nigeria (Wikimedia Commons)" adjacent to:
-author: Jon Harald Søby
-borders:
   - Flag of Benin (Wikimedia Commons)
   - Flag of Cameroon (Wikimedia Commons)
   - Flag of Chad (Wikimedia Commons)
-  - Flag of Niger (Wikimedia Commons) flag of:
+  - Flag of Niger (Wikimedia Commons)
+author: Jon Harald Søby
+flag of:
   - Nigeria
   - triband